D-BayyaReddy/FlutterProjects/README.md

 # Flutter Projects

-As a complete beginner i'm learning the flutter with project based. i pratice everytime bby picking new project idea from interner
+As a complete beginner, I'm learning Flutter with a project-based based.
+I practice every time by picking a new project idea from the internet

 ## Clone this project with git